 - Repeat the process 2 – 4 times in a day.

 Taking a facial steam helps to moisten the nasal passages, clear the blocked nose and open up the congested sinus cavities.
 This eventually helps you drain out the mucus and breathe easily.
+It is one of the instantly effective home remedies for sinus headache.

 - Take some water enough for a facial steam and bring it to boil.